bachkaxyz/bread/README.md

 So for example, the `dash` dependency is only in the dashboard project's `pyproject.toml` file.

+Each project has their own distinct configuration files, like `.gitignore`, to keep things separate.

 ## To add a new project

 ### Create a new poetry project